 Typically made of aluminium

 Some options will be tubeless compatible

-Can get some entry-level carbon fiber bike wheels, these will be heavier than the aluminum options but more aerodynamic
+Can get some entry-level carbon fibre bike wheels, these will be heavier than the aluminium options but more aerodynamic

 Not mass-produced as with the set below